22 Facts about Japan You Didn’t Know (Updated 2024)

-Mind-Blowing Facts about Japan
+Fun Facts About Japan

 Japan gives a great deal of attention to education, and the country is one of the most literate in the world.
 A distinctive awareness of natural beauty and interest in shape and balance are obvious.

-Japan is Extremely Clean
+1. Japan is Extremely Clean

 Things to do in Tokyo Jikken Bridge

-Streets in Japan are immaculate; even in Tokyo, the capital, and a massive megacity, all streets are spotless and litter-free.
+Streets in Japan are immaculate; even in Tokyo, the capital and a massive megacity, all streets are spotless and litter-free.
 That being said, how does Japan accomplish this?
 It’s all about their mindset.
-The Japanese very seldom leave trash on the streets.
+The Japanese people very seldom leave trash on the streets.
 Additionally, volunteers of all ages clean the streets for the simple reason that they want to live in a tidy city.

-Tokyo is the World’s Most Populated City
+2. Tokyo is the World’s Most Populated City

 tokyo japan shibuya crossing